-For many mortgage borrowers, negative equity is a term that is little understood.
+For many borrowers, negative equity and mortgages is a term that is little understood.
 In a climate of rising house prices, such as that experienced in the UK during the late 1990s and early 2000s, negative equity barely exists.

 When house prices stop booming, and start to drop, negative equity returns.
 For mortgage borrowers who are financially stretched with a large mortgage, negative equity is a realistic danger that needs to be understood.